ghjeong12/ghjeong12.github.io/_posts/2019-01-15-image-captioning.md

     * The bottom-up mechanism (based on Faster R-CNN) will be able to provide more various image regions.
 * Paper 2
   * Recurrent fusion network for image captioning
+  * Motivation
+    * In image captioning, encoder-decoder frameworks are being used widely.
+    * Existing frameworks only use one kind of CNNs.
+This limits the performance of whole framework to the performance of the base CNN.
 * Reference source code
   * <a href="https://github.com/ruotianluo/self-critical.pytorch">Code</a>
   * From ./model/Attmodel.py, check how topdown core class and attention class work.